cloudmesh-community/fa18-523-71/paper/paper.md

-# IOT and Big Data: Applications and Future Trends :smiley:  :wave: :exclamation: fa18-523-71 fa18-523-59
+# IOT and Big Data: Applications and Future Trends